opendr-eu/opendr/docs/reference/issues.md

 OpenDR toolkit is officially targeting Ubuntu 20.04.
 For other systems, slight modifications might be needed in order to ensure that all dependencies are in place.
-Most part of the toolkits will be probably installed without any issue on colab or any other Ubuntu-like system.
+Most parts of the toolkit will be probably installed without any issue on colab or any other Ubuntu-like system.
 However, the behavior of `pip`'s dependency solver might cause issues (e.g., endless loops when trying to solve dependencies).
 In this case, it is suggested to remove any package that could cause any conflict, e.g.:
 ```